Tips and resources

 In many places, travelling by bike is the fastest way to get around, the best option to avoid sitting in traffic and it means you don’t ever have to worry about finding a park.
 With a little planning and know how, you will be able to access some much more efficient and enjoyable routes on two wheels.

-There are heaps of options to help you plan a bike-friendly route and knowing the benefits and limitations of each will make your experience a lot easier.
+There are heaps of tools to help you plan a bike-friendly route and knowing the benefits and limitations of each will make your experience a lot easier.
 “The best app” really depends on where you live, but if you’re a new bike rider, here are a couple of options for you to consider when planning your next journey.

 Google Maps has a handy bike route feature that provides recommended routes for getting from A to B on two wheels (simply swipe through the transport modes when getting directions).
 It even provides an estimated ride time (assuming you are travelling at 16km/h) and elevation for your chosen route.

-You should still be cautious when selecting a route via Google Maps and following the turn by turn directions.
+Despite the extensive map network, you should still be cautious when selecting a route via Google Maps and following the turn by turn directions.
 While it seems quick and easy, the suggested routes do carry an apt warning that “bicycling directions may not always reflect real-world conditions”.

 Not familiar with a road on your suggested route?
 If you haven’t ridden in the area before it can even be worth checking out Google Street View to inspect any roads before using them IRL.